Compact 15-minute cities exhibit lower carbon intensity in urban transport: Results

+\rew{We repeat the same procedure using population density $d$ instead of city area.
+In this case, the relationship between accessibility and density, visible in fig. ~\ref{fig:Z_scores}c, is stronger: the kernel non-parametric regression of density against $F_{15}$ explains a larger fraction of the variance ($R^2 = 0.53$).
+As before, we compute for each city the Z-score of the observed density relative to the value predicted by the regression given its accessibility level.
+We then compare these density deviations with the deviations of CO$_2$ emissions from the average trend predicted by the exponential fit (Eq.~\ref{exp}).
+The two quantities are negatively correlated, with a Pearson correlation coefficient of $-0.43$ ($p < 0.01$).
+This result indicates that cities with higher densities than expected given their level of walking accessibility tend to exhibit lower transport-related emissions, while cities that are less dense than expected tend to show higher emissions.

+Taken together, these findings suggest that both the spatial extent of cities and their population density contribute to explaining deviations from the average accessibility–emissions relationship. }

-It is crucial to note that our findings have direct and significant policy implications.
-Merely providing services of proximity is insufficient.
-If cities continue to expand their occupied area, they will also increase their emissions.
-This evidence underscores the importance of the 15-minute city concept, which should be integrated with regulatory policies that control the size of the city.
-However, pursuing higher residential density and diversified land use, central to achieving proximity of services, may inadvertently exert upward pressure on housing prices~\cite{des2017greenhouse}.
+Our findings have direct and significant policy implications.
+Providing proximity-based services alone appears insufficient \rew{to minimise transport-related emissions.
+Urban densification also contributes to reducing the other two factors that we identify as key drivers of emissions.} This evidence underscores the importance of the 15-minute city concept, which should be complemented by planning and regulatory policies that manage urban expansion and promote more compact urban forms.
+However, pursuing higher residential density and more diversified land use—both central to achieving proximity of services—may inadvertently exert upward pressure on housing prices~\parencite{des2017greenhouse}.